Logs¶

 -

-You can change the Legends' grouping in the top left panel; filter the chart dots with the bottom left panel.
+Change the Legends' grouping in the top left panel and filter the chart dots with the bottom left panel.
 Feel free to sort the table on the bottom panel to suit your needs.

 Interpreting the Log Viewer¶